-Is Kristen Stewart’s Bald Look For A New Movie??
+Is Kristen Stewart’s Bald Look For A New Movie?

 Kristen is proud of coming out

 Kristen Stewart recently came out and is very proud that she did so.
-In a world whereby every one pays attention to celebrities and what they’re doing and who they’re seeing it made sense that the star would come out.
+In a world where everyone pays attention to celebrities and what they’re doing and who they’re seeing it made sense that the star would come out.

-She is currently sating model Stella Maxwell and said that she said that it had seemed important and topical.
+She is currently dating model Stella Maxwell and said that she said that it had seemed important and topical.
 She also went on Saturday Night Live and she joked that she was, “Like so gay” on the show.
 She said that she shared a part of herself because it felt like an opportunity.
 Kristen would have kept her private life private if she hadn’t seen this as a relevant topic.
 He previous relationship with Robert Pattinson was in the public eye and highly scrutinized and she said that the public was the enemy and it was no way to live.

 [Featured Image by Alberto E. Rodriguez/Getty Images]